- Eligibility for Medicaid (AHCCCS) in Arizona

 Arizona Medicaid history

 Arizona was the last state to implement a traditional Medicaid program, establishing AHCCCS in October 1982.
 Arizona’s Medicaid program has operated for more than 25 years under a Section 1115 waiver that allows the state to use capitated managed care.
-More than 85 percent of Arizona’s Medicaid beneficiaries receive services through managed care arrangements.
+About 84% of Arizona’s Medicaid beneficiaries receive services through managed care arrangements (as of 2023, there are eight managed care plans from which AHCCCS members can choose, although plan availability varies by location).
 Medicaid managed care helps states provide access to health care providers, improve quality of care, and control financial risk.

 Medicaid expansion under the Affordable Care Act was signed into law in Arizona in July 2013.
 Arizona was one of the first states led by a Republican governor to sign on to expansion.